jwashek/exagora.me/about.md

 * I confessed certain sins to a priest
 * I was baptized as a child

 The list goes on.
 Notice the common theme in that list?
-The short little one-letter word of "I".
+That short, little one-letter word of `I`. *I did this*; *I don't do that*.
+It's what most religion requires.
+A self-righteous effort on behalf of the individual.
+We rely on ourselves and our own personal effort to save us.
+Newsflash: we're all human.
+We **will** make mistakes--and plenty of them.
+This reason alone is why we cannot rely on ourselves and we must rely on Someone else.
+That "Someone" being Jesus Christ Himself.

 **The Day I'll Never Forget**<br>
+If you remember earlier on I mentioned getting kicked out of school?
+This is really where the story begins.

 **The Aftermath**<br>